|High School:||North Forrest HS|

 Defensive lineman Kerry Hyder was a second-team All-Big 12 selection in 2012, leading the team with 14.0 tackles for loss, co-leading the squad with 6.0 sacks and ranking third on the club with 56 tackles.
-He tallied 10.5 TFLs during Big 12 play to rank third in the league.
+He tallied 10.5 TFL’s during Big 12 play to rank third in the league.

-Tate’s other previous coaching stints have come at Marshall (2010-11), Tennessee-Chattanooga (2008-09), Southern Miss (2005-06), East Carolina (2003-04), Middle Tennessee State (2002), Southwest Texas State (2001), East Mississippi Community College (2000), Jacksonville State (1998-99) and East Central Community College (1997).
+In addition to his three previous tenures with Kaufman, Tate has been on coaching staffs at Marshall (2010-11), Tennessee-Chattanooga (2008-09), Southern Miss (2005-06), Middle Tennessee (2002), Southwest Texas State (2001), East Mississippi Community College (2000), Jacksonville State (1998-99) and East Central Community College (1997).

-Marshall was victorious in the Beef ‘O’ Brady’s Bowl over Florida International in Tate’s final season with the Thundering Herd when he coached the defensive line for a unit that ranked first in Conference USA and fifth nationally with an average of 7.85 tackles for loss per game.
+Marshall was victorious in the Beef ‘O’ Brady’s Bowl over Florida International in Tate’s final season with the Thundering Herd when he coached the defensive line for a defense that ranked first in Conference USA and fifth nationally with an average of 7.85 tackles for loss per game.
 Marshall’s defense was also among the nation’s top 20 in fumbles recovered (T14th, 15), fourth-down efficiency (19th, 38.89) and turnovers gained (T19th, 29).
 Defensive end Vinny Curry was a first-team All-American and the 2011 Conference USA Defensive Player of the Year as well as a first-team all-league choice.
 Curry capped his career playing under Tate in 2011 with 77 tackles, 22.0 tackles for loss (-110 yards) and 11.0 sacks (-69 yards).
 His per-game totals for tackles for loss (1.69 tflpg) and sacks (.85 spg) both ranked second in the league, and were fourth and tied for seventh nationally.
 Curry was selected in the second round of the 2012 NFL Draft by the Philadelphia Eagles and has played 20 games off the bench for the club over the last two seasons (2012-13).

 In his first season with the Thundering Herd in 2010, Tate coached the safeties and saw two of his pupils, Donald Brown and Omar Brown, earn honorable mention All-Conference USA selections.